 Add the wine and allow the liquid to evaporate off.

-Put the vegetables and the meat into a large casserole / heavy based pot.
-Add the tomatoes, garlic, all the herbs and the stock, and bring to the boil, then reduce to a low heat and allow to gently simmer for about 2 hours (cook with a lid on for ½ an hour and then cook uncovered for the remaining 1 1/12 hours).
+Put the vegetables and the meat into a large casserole/heavy-based pot.
+Add the tomatoes, garlic, all the herbs and the stock, and bring to the boil, then reduce to low heat and allow to gently simmer for about 2 hours (cook with a lid on for ½ an hour and then cook uncovered for the remaining 1 1/12 hours).

 When it’s cooked and the sauce is thick, turn off the heat, remove the rosemary stalk; add the mint and peas and stir.

-Check seasoning and add a generous sprinkling of salt and freshly ground black pepper.
+Check to season and add a generous sprinkling of salt and freshly ground black pepper.

 Preheat the oven to 180C / 350F prior to the meat finishing cooking and prepare the potato slices for the topping.

 Spread the cooked meat into a large appropriately-sized ovenproof dish.